Cherry Shrimp Molting Problems: How To Deal With Those?

 So, it can be undoubtedly seen that protein is fundamental for the shrimp’s growth.
 There is no need to point finger to protein alone for this molting problem.

 However, the problem can lie in the diet.
 Shrimps need minerals, vitamins, and other nutrients to grow properly.
 Any lack of these nutrients can result in unsuccessful molting.
-That’s why I always offer my shrimps a good commercial shrimp food like Bacter AE or Aquatic Arts Sinking Pellets.
+That’s why I always offer my shrimp a good commercial shrimp food like Bacter AE or Aquatic Arts Sinking Pellets.
 These ensure my cherry shrimps are getting all the nutrients they require.

 Also, in such cases, blanched vegetables like blanched Kale can help a lot.